biodash/biodash.github.io/content/codeclub/04_ggplot2/index.md

 The aim of Fisher's paper was to try to discriminate different species based on their morphological measurements.
 It looks from this plot that there are two distinct clusters.
 Do these clusters correspond to different species?
 There are two clusters, but three species.
 How can we explore this further?

 Our current plot uses two numeric variables: `Petal.Length` and `Petal.width`.
-We can add a third variable, like `Species`, to a two dimensional scatterplot by mapping it to a different visual aesthetic.
+We can add a third categorical variable, like `Species`, to a two dimensional scatterplot by mapping it to a different visual aesthetic.
 We've mapped length and width to x,y coordinates.
 Now we'll simultaneously map species to `color` by expanding our list of aesthetics:

 <div class="highlight">